The Hands of Goodwood

 Court’s 17-year old son, Ashley, is an apprentice at Goodwood.
 Someday Ashley hopes to take over his Dad’s job.

 The last loving touches have to be taken before the car can be delivered.
 The umbrella is put in the side of the door, and the Rolls-Royce emblem placed on the front fascia.

-Lord Montagu commissioned Charles S Sykes to create a mascot for his Rolls-Royce silver Ghost.
-Sykes used the lost-wax method, so there was no mould and the mascot had to be remade by Sykes or his daughter, Jo, each time, till Rolls-Royce took over the casting in 1948.
+Lord Montagu commissioned Charles S Sykes to create a mascot for his Rolls-Royce Silver Ghost.
+Sykes used the lost-wax method, so there was no mould and the mascot had to be remade by Sykes or his daughter, Jo, each time, until Rolls-Royce took over the casting in 1948.

 Lore has it that the mascot Sykes used was actually Lord Montagu Jr’s secretary, Eleanor.
-Eleanor was more than his secretary, but because of lack of social status the affair was kept discreet.
+Eleanor was more than his secretary, but because of the lack of social status, the affair was kept discreet.
 Eleanor died on a trip to India, but her spirit lives on, and on.

 Art is forever

 You can see Ruth “Ruthie” Asawa’s art at Ghiradelli Square, Union Square, and the De Young Museum in San Francisco, CA. They are not for sale.